ydeek/WorkDayPlanner/README.md

 # Work Day Planner

-This the fifth homework assignment for Penn LSP Coding Bootcamp.
-This simpler calendar application makes user able to mark their event for each hour of a workday.
+This is the fifth homework assignment for Penn LPS Coding Bootcamp.
+This simple calendar application makes user able to mark their events for each hour of a workday.
 This project required using Javascript and jQuery featured with Moment.js.

 Check out this simple calendar application in the following link :

  https://ydeek91.github.io/WorkDayPlanner/